Morrisonville, Wisconsin: Flourish and later decline

 Sometime in August 1871 the railroad was activated.
 The railway was leased and later sold in 1878 to the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 In the early years of Morrisonville and into the 20th century, the railroad brought much business and commerce to the community.
 Many residences and businesses, including a hotel and stable, were established.
 A large number of goods, including tobacco, passed through the town, making it a local center for commerce.

 By the mid-20th century, travel and commerce on the railways had declined greatly and passenger service for the Madison to Portage railroad ended in 1952.
 A local feed company bought the depot and moved the building to the location in which it sits today.

 Morrisonville today

-The railroad, now part of the Soo Line still runs through the community almost daily.
-The post office still stands in its location, with an addition housing local county equipment, such as a snowplow.
+Morrisonville is served by the Canadian Pacific Kansas City railroad.
+The post office remains in its original location, with an addition housing local county equipment, such as a snowplow.
 The hotel is now a residence and has been renovated.
 The train depot sits in an otherwise bare lot and is visible from all sides.
 The original bar and brothel, which were one building during the peak of the railroad business, are now two buildings on separate lots.

+In 2015 the town of Windsor which Morrisonville is located within voted to incorporate into a village, prior to that Morrisonville was an unincorporated area within the town.